mmaxs/uvcc/doc/src/Introduction.md

 \page p__example_cpio cpio

-A simple program that copies its stdin to stdout written in pure C using libuv.
+A simple program that copies its `stdin` to `stdout` written in pure C using libuv.

+For the sake of simplicity it is assumed that both streams can be handled with as pipes.

 There are some points that should be mentioned:
 - [1] The structure describing a write request should be allocated on the heap.